Pradeepcbk/Gesture-Recognition-using-deep-neural-networks/README.md

 # Gesture-Recognition-using-deep-neural-networks
 A project for activity recognition using deep neural networks

-Here, Gestures are recorded using an android application - PhonePi.
+Here, Gestures are recorded using an android application (3d-accelerometer readings) - PhonePi.
 The dataset is stored in the folder - Training_Data.

 #### Features are extracted as per the paper https://link.springer.com/chapter/10.1007/978-3-642-02830-4_4 in the file Feature_Extraction.py and stored in the file FeaturesSet.xlsx